50 Practical Journal Prompts About Fear to Be Fearless

 Limited belief systems

-This causes us to underestimate our abilities and potential.
-This restricted mindset can prevent us from exploring new paths, embracing challenges, and reaching our full potential.
+Fear often distorts our perception of ourselves and the world.
+It breeds self-doubt and leads us to believe we have limitations.
+This restricted mindset can keep us from exploring new paths, embracing challenges, and realizing our full potential.

 Missed opportunities